devdigital/AutofacBoot/README.md

         services.AddMvc().AddApplicationPart(
             typeof(MyController).Assembly);

-        return Task.FromResult(0);
+        return Task.CompletedTask;
     }
 }
 ```

-> Note if you are using the MVC service, you need to specify where your controllers are located by using `AddApplicationPart` and passing it the assembly where your controllers reside.
+> Note if you are using the MVC service, you need to specify where your controllers are located by using `AddApplicationPart` and passing the assembly where your controllers reside.

 Autofac container configuration: